angular/protractor/docs/faq.md

 Which browsers are supported?
 -----------------------------
 The last two major versions of Chrome, Firefox, IE, and Safari.
-See details at [Setting Up the Browser](/docs/browser-setup.md).
+See details at [Setting Up the Browser](/docs/browser-setup.md) and [Browser Support](/docs/browser-support.md).

 The result of `getText` from an input element is always empty
 -------------------------------------------------------------